Category Reclamation

 Runtime Verification

-Observe every vendor’s code executing in your environment.
-Every network request, every cookie, every data flow.
+Observe vendor code as it executes in the browser — every network request, cookie, and data flow that fires in-session.
 Not a questionnaire.
 Not a fingerprint.
 Direct observation.

 3-Pass Consent Testing